ModelTC/United-Perception/docs/source/English/get_started/index.rst

   .. note::

     * 'to_kestrel' needs adding the corresponding parameters in configs;
-    * The parameters of specific sub-task which need to be added can refer to :ref:`tasks`.
+    * The parameters of specific sub-task which need to be added can refer to :ref:`tasksEn`.

 Deploy instance: